janeyeyey/marketing-calendar-p/PRD.md

 # Planning Guide

 A monthly marketing calendar application that allows teams to view, manage, and filter marketing events across four solution categories with an adjustable grid layout that accommodates multiple events per day.
+All dates and times are handled in Korea Standard Time (KST, UTC+9) to ensure accurate display for the target user base.

 **Experience Qualities**:
 1. **Organized** - Clear visual hierarchy with color-coded solutions and a clean calendar grid that makes it easy to scan events at a glance